-- 5. Turn OFF city water supply and disconnect from city water connector. - 6.
-Turn Fresh Water valve to Normal position to use the water pump. - NOTE: The Tank Fill position is only for pressure filling the water tank from the city water hose connection.
+- 5. Turn OFF city water supply and disconnect from the Fresh Water Inlet. - 6.
+Turn Fresh Water valve to Normal position to use the water pump.

+NOTE: The Tank Fill position is only for pressure filling the water tank from the city water hose connection.

-Fresh Water Valve in Normal use position (Located in water service center)
+Fresh Water Valve (Located in water service center)